apify/apify-docs/sources/platform/actors/development/deployment/source_types.md

 ## [](#zip-file)Zip file

 The source code for the Actor can also be located in a Zip archive hosted on an external URL.
 This option enables integration with arbitrary source code or continuous integration systems.
-Similarly, as with the [Git repository](#git-repository), the source code can consist of multiple files and directories, can contain a custom **Dockerfile**, and the Actor description is taken from <strong>README.md</strong>.
+Similarly, as with the [Git repository](#git-repository), the source code can consist of multiple files and directories and can contain a custom **Dockerfile**.
+The Actor description is taken from the <strong>README.md</strong>.
 If you don't use a [custom Dockerfile](../actor_definition/dockerfile.md#custom-dockerfile), the root file of your application must be named `main.js`.

 ## [](#github-gist)GitHub Gist